M-arcus/cloudron-docs/knowledgebase/docs/troubleshooting.md

 * Check the output of `host my.<domain>` on your PC and verify that the IP address is pointing to your server.
 * Try `systemctl status box` on the server.
 If it's not running, try `systemctl restart cloudron.target`

+If the dashboard was using a domain that you no longer control and you want to switch it to a new domain, do the following:

+* Add the new domain (e.g `example.com`) in the `Domains` view.

+* Edit `/home/yellowtent/configs/cloudron.conf`
+    * Change `adminDomain` to `example.com`
+    * Change `adminFqdn` to `my.example.com`

+    !!! note "Do not change adminLocation"
+        The `adminLocation` seems to be customizable but changing this to any value other than `my` will break the installation

+* Add an A record manually in your DNS provider for `my.example.com` to your server's IP

+* Run the following command to update the OAuth endpoint:
+    ```
+        mysql -uroot -ppassword --database=box -e "UPDATE clients SET redirectURI='https://my.example.com' WHERE type='built-in'"
+    ```
+* Run the command `systemctl restart box`

+In a few minutes, you should be able to reach `https://my.example.com`.

 ## Unresponsive apps

 If the apps are unresponsive, try the following steps: